Prepared SCU: Stay Safe, Stay Healthy

 What to Know Before Coming to Campus

 - Mandatory Daily Symptom Check.
 Students (living on or off campus) coming to campus are required to complete our Daily Symptom Tracker.
-Students should download the SCU Mobile App to access the Daily Symptom Tracker via their mobile device.
+Students must download the SCU Mobile App to access the Daily Symptom Tracker via their mobile device.

 - Behavior.
 Students are expected to commit to the Bronco COVID-19 Pact and thereby: